molero3111/rag-assistant-tutor/README.md

-# Python CLI Chat Application
+# RAG assistant CLI Chat Application

+This project is a RAG assistant tutor designed to answer questions about different topics but mainly on science like math and biology.

-This project is a command-line interface (CLI) chat application that interacts with the Mistral 7B language model running locally via LM Studio (`localhost:1234`).
+It works as a command-line interface (CLI) chat application that interacts with the Mistral 7B language model running locally via LM Studio (`localhost:1234`).
 It provides advanced features such as semantic search with FAISS, context retrieval, session memory, and chain-of-thought prompting, all orchestrated using [LangChain](https://python.langchain.com/).

 ## Table of Contents
 - [Features](#features)